 Since its release in 1996, Resident Evil (known as Biohazard in Japan) remains one of the most popular and influential series in the genre of survival horror.
 In fact, Capcom first coined the term “survival horror” when marketing the original Resident Evil.
 The original Resident Evil was such a huge commercial success it started a golden age for survival horror games and helped put PlayStation on the map as a dominant console.
-For twenty years, the Resident Evil brand has become a household name in gaming.
+For twenty-five years, the Resident Evil brand has become a household name in gaming.
 It has spawned many sequels and spinoffs, six live-action films, several animated films, comics, novelizations, and a variety of other merchandise.
-As of its 20th year anniversary, Resident Evil has become Capcom’s biggest franchise in terms of sales.
+As of its 20th year anniversary, Resident Evil became Capcom’s biggest franchise in terms of sales.

-Let’s go back twenty years in a time before the horror genre was filled with so many reboots, creepy ghost children, CGI monsters, and cheap jump scares.
+Let’s go back twenty-five years in a time before the horror genre was filled with so many reboots, creepy ghost children, CGI monsters, and cheap jump scares.
 A time where B-horror movies were the norm filled with cheesy acting, creative monsters made with practical effects, and fun ways to kill horny teenagers.
-A time where 3D graphics and effects were really starting to come into fruition in both movies and video games.
+A time where 3D graphics and effects were really starting to come to fruition in both movies and video games.

 Back in the 1990s, developers relied on pre-rendered 3D backgrounds to bypass the limitations of the time.
 The 3D engines of the 1990s just couldn’t get the job done.
 When these pre-rendered backgrounds were done right they looked great.
 Games like Blade Runner, Final Fantasy VII, Grim Fandango, Legend of Dragoon, and of course the original Resident Evil games on the PlayStation all used pre-rendered backgrounds to create very memorable and well-made atmospheres that made these games timeless.
 Many people still play these games today whether through ports, remasters, or on their original platforms.